Xavier Edwards

-Xavier James Edwards (born August 9, 1999) is an American professional baseball shortstop in the Miami Marlins organization.
+Xavier James Edwards (born August 9, 1999) is an American professional baseball infielder for the Miami Marlins of Major League Baseball (MLB).
+He made his MLB debut in 2023.

 Amateur career

 Edwards graduated from North Broward Preparatory School in Coconut Creek, Florida.
-As a senior, he batted .406 with 16 runs batted in, 24 stolen bases, and a .532 on-base percentage for the school's baseball team.
+As a senior, he batted .406 with 16 runs batted in, 24 stolen bases, and a .532 on-base percentage.
 He committed to play college baseball at Vanderbilt University.

 Professional career

 San Diego Padres

-The San Diego Padres selected Edwards with the 38th overall selection in the 2018 Major League Baseball (MLB) draft and signed for $2.6 million.
-He made his professional debut with the AZL Padres and was promoted to the Tri-City Dust Devils in August.
-In 45 total games between the two teams, Edwards slashed .346/.453/.409 with 16 RBIs and 22 stolen bases.
+The San Diego Padres selected Edwards with the 38th overall pick in the 2018 Major League Baseball (MLB) draft, and he signed for $2.6 million.
+He made his professional debut with the AZL Padres and was promoted to the Tri-City Dust Devils on August 8.
+In 45 total games with the two teams, Edwards slashed .346/.453/.409, with 16 RBIs and 22 stolen bases.

 In 2019, he began with the Fort Wayne TinCaps, earning Midwest League All-Star honors.
-After slashing .336/.392/.414 with one home run, 30 RBIs, and 20 stolen bases over 77 games, he was promoted to the Lake Elsinore Storm in July.
-During 46 games with Lake Elsinore, he hit .301/.349/.367 with 14 stolen bases.
+After slashing .336/.392/.414, with one home run, 30 RBIs, and 20 stolen bases in 77 games, he was promoted to the Lake Elsinore Storm on July 9.
+In 46 games with Lake Elsinore, he hit .301/.349/.367 with 14 stolen bases.

 After the season, on October 10, 2019, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.
+In the tournament, he appeared in four games, hitting two singles and striking out three times in six at bats.

 Tampa Bay Rays

 On December 6, 2019, Edwards, Hunter Renfroe, and a player to be named later (PTBNL) were traded to the Tampa Bay Rays in exchange for Tommy Pham and Jake Cronenworth.
 The PTBNL, Esteban Quiroz, was named in March 2020.
+Rays pitcher Blake Snell infamously referred to Edwards as a "slapdick prospect" upon learning about the trade, later apologizing and explaining that his reaction was about losing his friend Pham to the Padres.

-Edwards did not play a minor league game in 2020 due to the cancellation of the season.
-In 2021, he played for the Montgomery Biscuits, slashing .302/.377/.368 with 27 RBIs and 19 stolen bases over 79 games.
+Edwards did not play in 2020, due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
+In 2021, he played for the Montgomery Biscuits, slashing .302/.377/.368, with 27 RBI and 19 stolen bases over 79 games.